Ofcom Boss Sacked For Opposing Brexit Wins Huge Pay-Off - Guido Fawkes

 An ultra-Remainer former quango chief will receive a huge pay-off from the taxpayer despite being sacked for openly criticising the government on Brexit.
-Former Economist editor Bill Emmott became head of Ofcom in 2015; as a journalist Emmott proposed extending the single market, advocated a new EU ‘energy union’ and made an anti-Brexit film for the BBC called The Great European Disaster Movie.
+Former Economist editor Bill Emmott became head of Ofcom’s Content Board in 2015; as a journalist Emmott proposed extending the single market, advocated a new EU ‘energy union’ and made an anti-Brexit film for the BBC called The Great European Disaster Movie.
 He is a properly fanatical Europhile…

 The following year Emmott was let go having given an interview to an Italian newspaper headlined: “Outside Europe the UK dies”.
 He had also tweeted: “Prediction: Jeremy Corbyn will be Britain’s PM by 2020.
 Boris’s legacy” and “Gove scaremongers on migration free-for-all”.
 Ofcom bosses are subject to strict impartiality guidelines, all the more crucial in a referendum year…